torvalds/linux/Documentation/mm/page_tables.rst

 Page Table Folding
 ==================

-If the architecture does not use all the page table levels, they can be *folded* which means skipped, and all operations performed on page tables will be compile-time augmented to just skip a level when accessing the next lower level.
+If the architecture does analt use all the page table levels, they can be *folded* which means skipped, and all operations performed on page tables will be compile-time augmented to just skip a level when accessing the next lower level.